Disney’s Mulan Synopsis

-Disney’s Mulan is a water-downed retelling of a Chinese fairytale.
+Disney’s Mulan (1998) is a water-downed, not very accurate retelling of a Chinese story.
 In true Disney fashion, they took a traditional Chinese tale, branded it, and made it suitable for kids.
-Yes, in the 1990’s, Disney decided

-The movie is set during a Hun invasion.
-There is some violent scenes.
-Oddly enough, it is not nearly as dark as the beginning of Bambi, Brother Bear, Up… should I continue?
-In other words, it won’t scar your child.
+Despite the violence, Mulan is not nearly as dark as the beginning of Bambi, Brother Bear, Up… should I continue?
+In other words, it won’t scar your child for life.
 If you want to do that, show them Bambi.

 - How much does Shang question his sexuality at the end of the movie?
 The only way it can really work out is if he is bisexual.
-Imagine the disappointment if he was gay or the utter confusion he’d have if he was straight.
+Imagine the disappointment if he was gay or the utter confusion he’d have if he is actually straight.

-- How does Mulan’s horse swim through the snow of an avalanche?
+- How does Mulan’s horse swim through through the avalanche?
 Seriously, how?
 I can suspend disbelief the men in the army never did anything without their shirts, thus keeping Mulan’s identity a secret.
 But an avalanche would have pretty much killed them all.

-- Could they have made the Emperor’s Advisor any more stereotypical?
+- Could they have made the Emperor’s Adviser any more stereotypical?
 The only thing this guy lacks are glasses and a calculator.

 Can watch distraction free